Economy of West Bengal: Power and energy

-As of end of May 2016, according to data released by Central Electricity Authority on its site cea.nic.in, the installed power capacity of the state is 9984.4 MW, compared to 303.083 GW of the country.
-Of the total installed power capacity, 8523.83 MW was contributed by thermal power, 1,328.3 MW was contributed by hydro power and renewable power together.
+As of end of August 2024, according to data released by Central Electricity Authority, the installed power capacity of the state is 15553.03 MW, compared to 450 GW of the country.
+Of the total installed power capacity, 13,567 MW was contributed by thermal power, 1,986.03 MW was contributed by hydro power and renewable power together.

-West Bengal government's ministry of power, in its report, enumerates individual power generating stations in West Bengal along with their respective locations and generating capacities while mentioning the total installed capacity as 13826 MW as of January 2021.
-As of end of April 2016, 37449 out of 37463 villages, i.e. 99.96℅ of inhabited villages in West Bengal were cumulatively electrified.
+West Bengal government's ministry of power, in its report, enumerates individual power generating stations in West Bengal along with their respective locations and generating capacities while mentioning the total installed capacity as 9,805 MW as of January 2021.
+As of 2024, 100% of households were fully electrified.

 Communication and transportation

 As of 2018, West Bengal has a total road length of 283865 km, with a road density of 1.04 km per km2.
 Of this, national highways constitute 3674 km and state highways 3612 km.
 As of June 2015, the central government mulled augmenting the state's national highways' length by another couple of thousand kilometres in a bid to supplement to India's plan of seamless BBIN connectivity through Nepal, Bhutan, India, and Bangladesh, subject to availability of land, by investing in the tunes of US$4–5 billion.